General Ticket Information

 - Bail may be reduced if you submit proof of correction on many equipment, registration and license violations.
 If the officer has marked the NO box to the left of the violation, proof of correction is not an option.

-- Proof of correction may be verified and signed off by a law enforcement officer on the back of the traffic ticket or on the Courtesy Notice.
-If the violation(s) corrected involve registration or driver's license violations, clerical staff from the court or the Department of Motor Vehicles may also verify and sign off the correction.
-Pursuant to Government Code §26745.1, a law enforcement agency may charge $15 to sign off a correctable violation.
+- Proof of correction may be verified and signed off by a law enforcement officer on the back of the traffic ticket or on the reminder notice.
+If the violation(s) corrected involve registration or driver license violations, clerical staff from the court or the Department of Motor Vehicles may also verify and sign-off the correction.
+Pursuant to Government Code §26746.1, a law enforcement agency may charge a fee to sign off a correctable violation.

 - If your ticket is written for both an equipment and a moving violation, and you attend traffic school, you must submit your proof of correction with your traffic school certificate and a check or money order to cover both the transaction fee ($25 for EACH corrected violation) and the traffic school administrative fee.